Does Bayesian Model Averaging improve polynomial extrapolations? Two toy problems as tests: Bayesian Formalism

 Instead of choosing a single model, BMA addresses model uncertainty in this posterior by mixing the results of multiple models.
 An averaged or mixed model is a weighted sum of the different models, weighted by the probability that each model is correct.
 When the models are labeled by a discrete parameter---as is the case here---this is equivalent to marginalizing over that parameter.
 Our final mixed-model pdf is defined by the kinematic point $x_t$ where it is evaluated, and so can be written $\pr(f(x_t)|D)$.
 The posterior is then a function of the target point $x_t$, which may be distant from our pseudodata set.

-The sum in Eq.~(\ref{eq:BMAform}) can be visualized by showing each non-mixed model with a height modified by its evidence, see Fig.~\ref{fig:mixinggauss}.
-Note how the final BMA posterior pdf incorporates features of the pdf of the high-evidence models $M=1$ (blue) and $M=2$ (orange).
+The sum in Eq.~(\ref{eq:BMAform}) can be visualized by showing each non-mixed model with a height modified by its evidence, see Figs.~\ref{fig:g1BMA} and \ref{fig:g2BMA} for two examples involving extrapolation from a toy data set to $x_t=1.2/\pi$.
+In each case the final BMA posterior pdf incorporates features of the pdf of the high-evidence models $M=1$ (blue) and $M=2$ (orange).
+In Fig.~\ref{fig:g2BMA} the $M=1$ result has high evidence but is over-confident.
+Mixing in the higher-order polynomials produces a better calibrated result.
+In the case of $g_1$ (Fig.~\ref{fig:g1BMA}) several models have roughly equal evidence.
+BMA broadens the pdf, and accounts for model uncertainty within this set of models.
+It yields a finite---albeit still rather small---pdf at the true value.
+But, because of the behavior of $g_1$, all finite-order polynomials underpredict the true value; no amount of mixing within this set can fix that.
+We shall return to this point below.

 The BMA mean can be found by integrating over $f$

 and the variance is